freakout42/formax/docs/index.md

 favour of web based as the only option.
-The result was a massive increase of complexity and bandwidth requirements in magnitudes of millions and leaving a big technology hole in the industry. **formax** wants to bring back this option to the market for all popular databases and all kinds of terminals and emulations.
+The result was a massive increase of complexity and bandwidth requirements in magnitudes of millions and leaving a big technology hole in the industry. **formax** wants to bring back this lean option to the market for all popular databases and all kinds of terminals and emulations.

 ### Goals

+#### End-User Application

 **formax** wants to provide a user-friendly, fast method for entering valid data into the database.
 This does not mean a